Responsible gambling training for venue staff is key to the creation of responsible gambling environments.

 Responsible Conduct of Gambling Training (NSW)

-In New South Wales it is mandatory for proposed hoteliers, secretary managers and staff who will have gaming machine related functions to complete the NSW Responsible Conduct of Gambling (RCG) course.
+In New South Wales it is mandatory for hoteliers, club secretaries, managers, and staff who perform gaming machine related functions, to complete the NSW Responsible Conduct of Gambling (RCG) course.
+A competency card is issued by Liquor and Gaming NSW to certify that you have completed the relevant course successfully.

-You can read more about NSW responsible gambling training requirements at the Liquor and Gaming NSW website.
+You can read more about NSW responsible gambling training requirements at the Liquor and Gaming NSW website, accessed via the link below.

 Responsible Service of Gambling Training (NT)